tvcstseng/access-gateway/README.md

 # access-gateway

-Static resources are hidden behind access gateway, user can only gain access to resource if the user has authenticated to required access level.
+access-gateway that regulates resources by access level.
+Users can only access resources once their access level is elevated to appropriate level.

 ### Tech stack
 * Spring Boot Maven Plugin Reference Guide